 The predominant land uses in Yuba County are agriculture, forested lands, extractive/industrial, commercial/research and development, park, public lands, military installation and urban/communities.
 Private land use is managed by the County in accordance with the 2030 Yuba County General Plan and County zoning ordinances.
-In the Project Vicinity, the three zoned land uses are Timberland Preserve, Agricultural/Rural Residential and Recreational (Yuba County 2010b).
+In the Project Vicinity, the three zoned land uses are Timberland Preserve, Agricultural/Rural Residential and Recreational (Yuba County 2010).

 Table 3.3.7-4.
-Yuba County zoning ordinance land use categories in the Project Vicinity.
+Yuba County Zoning Ordinance land use categories in the Project Vicinity.

-Land Use Categories Description TPZ - Timberland Preserve Zone Implement the Forest Taxation Reform Act (1976) and the California Timberland Productivity Act (1982).
+able there is a range of the state of the st Land Use Categories Description TPZ - Timberland Preserve Zone Implement the Forest Taxation Reform Act (1976) and the California Timberland Productivity Act (1982).
 A/RR - Agricultural/Rural Residential Zone Preserves the rural character and amenities of lands best utilized for low-density residential development such as single-family residence, growing and harvesting agricultural crops or products, aquaculture, and game preserves.
 RZ - Recreational Zone Land containing natural or potential park and recreation features, identify areas suitable for passive recreational activities, and identify lake recreation areas to provide for use of these areas.